What is Silica Fume?

 What is Silica Fume, what is it used for, and how does it work?

 Without realizing it, you probably come into contact each day with a product containing some form of Silica Fume.
-From driving over bridges and flying from an airport to household items and even some electronics, Silica Fume is a vital material that impacts our lives every day.
+From driving over bridges to flying from an airport, Silica Fume is a vital material that impacts our lives every day.
 What is Silica Fume and why is it so important?

 According to the Silica Fume Association, “Silica fume is a byproduct of producing silicon metal or ferrosilicon alloys.
 One of the most beneficial uses for silica fume is in concrete.
 Because of its chemical and physical properties, it is a very reactive pozzolan.
 Concrete containing silica fume can have very high strength and can be very durable.
 Silica fume is available from suppliers of concrete admixtures and, when specified, is simply added during concrete production.
 Placing, finishing, and curing silica-fume concrete require special attention on the part of the concrete contractor.”